 - Instant Pot Pulled Pork — probably the fastest way to make it!

-- Slow Cooker Pulled Pork with Plum Bourbon Barbecue Sauce
+- Slow Cooker Pulled Pork with Cherry BBQ Sauce

 - The Best Meatball Sub with toasted garlic buns